likithagudipudi15-ship-it/GENAI-INVOICE/README.md

 ## How It Works

-1. Upload an invoice image or PDF.
+1. Upload an invoice image.
-2. The application processes the document using Google Gemini.
-3. AI extracts and interprets invoice information.
-4. The results are displayed in a clear and structured format.
+2. Enter a question about the invoice.
+3. Google Gemini analyzes the invoice image.
+4. The application generates an accurate, context-aware response based on the invoice contents.

 ---

+## Example Questions

+- What is the total invoice amount?
+- Who is the vendor?
+- What is the invoice date?
+- What is the invoice number?
+- What products or services were billed?
+- What is the payment due date?

+---

 ## Future Enhancements

+- Support for PDF invoices
-- Automatic field extraction (vendor, invoice number, date, total amount)
+- Automatic extraction of invoice fields
-- Export extracted data to CSV or Excel
+- Export results to CSV or Excel
-- Multi-invoice processing
-- OCR integration for scanned invoices
+- OCR support for scanned invoices
-- Dashboard for invoice management
+- Invoice history and search

 ---